LOLYAY-INC/LavMusicPlayer/README.md

 Here are some of the features planned for future updates:

 - [x] **Auto-Leave:** The bot will automatically leave the voice channel after a configurable amount of time when it's left alone.
-- [x] **/lyrics Command:** A new command to fetch and display the lyrics for the currently playing song.
+- [ ] **/lyrics Command:** A new command to fetch and display the lyrics for the currently playing song.* this was working at one point but not right now*
 - [ ] **Single-Guild Mode:** An option in the config to restrict the bot to operate in only one server, simplifying permissions and setup for private use.
 - [ ] **DJ Role:** A configurable "DJ role" that can exclusively use music commands.